 The Risks Of Redesigning A Website

 At some point, every website will need a redesign.
-While there are many good reasons for a redesign—from branding to technology to product to things just not working all that well anymore—there are also plenty of bad reasons to redesign a website.
+While there are many good reasons for a redesign—from branding to technology to product launches to things just not working all that well anymore—there are also plenty of bad reasons to redesign a website.
 Far too often, I see companies dive into a redesign, excited about the new look and the possibilities for what could be only to see the new design fail.
 Following the redesign, they see decreased search rankings, traffic, engagement, reputation, sales, leads, or other conversions.

 The problem for many redesigns usually stems from not understanding the value in the current website’s design—value that can exist even if the website’s current look is ugly or outdated.
-So, before you consider redesigning your website, you want to know ensure you are redesigning in the right way and for the right reasons.
+So, before you consider redesigning your website, you want to ensure you are redesigning in the right way and for the right reasons.

 Risks of Redesign

+Let’s start by getting clear on terms.
 A website redesign can mean many different things, but commonly it means one of three things.

 It can purely be a new look, with the text, page structures, and navigation largely remaining the same.
 Often, this is referred to as a “reskin”, since you are changing the skin but leaving the innards the same.
+Purists might say this is the strict definition of a redesign.

 A redesign can also involve changing the navigation and content.
 Links are added to and removed from the navigation.
 Pages are rewritten or removed entirely, while brand new pages are added into the mix.
+Often, this is called a restructure.

 Building new functionality risks confusing or frustrating people who don’t understand how this new stuff operates.
 This frustration and confusion will grow worse if the new functionality has bugs or errors that weren’t corrected during development (no code is ever perfect, after all).
 These problems lead to a reduction in conversions but can also lead to a reduction in the overall satisfaction people have when visiting your website.